AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

 $<eq.jacobian-i>

 Where $r$ is the robot's radius, $d_s$ is the safety distance, $p_1$ and $p_2$ are the positions of the two variables.

+#todo[insert screenshot here, from sim similar to obstacle factor]